Tsarikovich/Instagram-Best-Followers/README.md

 You need your own base32secret, for finding it go to IG -> security -> 2FA -> authentication app -> add (IOS) and just copy it.

 However, if you don't wanna do it or you don't use 2FA, you can login simply by your login and password.

+If you like it, don't be greedy, star the project :)